Visual Arts

 What if Monet were shorter?

-Altering the height of an artist’s eye changes their perspective, a University of Melbourne experts says this might also alter the appeal of their paintings.
+Altering the height of an artist’s eye level changes their perspective – but might this also alter the appeal of their paintings?

 Making sense of war through art

-Two former official war artists and University of Melbourne academics are using art to research and explore how we respond to, and cope with, conflict.
+Two former official war artists are using art to research how we respond to and cope with, conflict

 Artists, environment and truth telling in Indonesia